-It was the start in a total change of direction for me as an athlete and a trainer and one I enjoy learning practising and training every day.
+It was the start of a total change of direction for me as an athlete and a trainer and one I enjoy learning to practice and training every day.
 I have a photo album of the day here.

 Since the first CKT.
 I furthered my knowledge and that of y crew by attaining CKT Level 2.
 Fitness and Movement Dynamics Specialist.
 Since then my Crew and I have attended both courses twice in order to keep our knowledge and understanding as fresh as possible.
 All the coaches at DMC Fitness are CKT 1 & 2 Certified with recognised up to date qualifications

 I have build a good relationship with our teacher Steve and this is what he had to say about me and my crew